ahmadalibagheri/cdktf-typescript-aws-kms/README.md

 $ export AWS_SECRET_ACCESS_KEY=AAAAA
 ```

-# typescript-aws-vpc
+# typescript-aws-kms

-A CDK for Terraform application in TypeScript for VPC configuraiton.
+A CDK for Terraform application in TypeScript for kms configuraiton.

 ## Usage